asalber/asalber.github.io/office/excel/manual/formatting.md

 ## Merge cells
-To merge several cells in one, select the range of cells and click the button `Merge & Center` in the Alignment section on the Home tab of the ribbon.
-If there are more than one cell with content in the range, merging will keep the upper-left most data only.
+To merge several cells in one, select the range of cells and click the button `Merge & Center` in the Alignment section in the ribbon's Home tab.
+If there are more than one cell with content in the range, merging will keep the content of the upper-left cell only.
 By default content of merged cells is centered.

 **Example**.
 The table in the animation below shows the price of fruits during several months and the average price.
 The animation shows how merge the cells of the first row and center the title.